 Life insurance can be confusing.
 The amount of jargon that makes up a life insurance policy could easily fill a dictionary.
-Luckily, if you’re working with an agent, you don’t need to know too much in order to answer the right questions.
-However, one word does manage to throw some life insurance buyers off.
-What do life insurance carriers mean when they talk about your “premium?”
+What do life insurance carriers mean when they talk about your “life insurance premium?”

 In a nutshell, the premium on your policy is the amount of money that the carrier needs from you on a regular basis to keep your policy active.
 It’s the price you pay regularly to keep your coverage going.